disney/terraform-aws-kinesis-firehose-splunk/README.md

 ### v6.1.0 Passing in Splunk HEC Token
 As of v6.1.0, there are two additional options available to pass in the HEC token:
-  - You may put the HEC token in the SSM parameter store by using the `var.hec_token_ssm_parameter_*` set of variables
-  - You may pass it in via the new variable called `var.self_managed_hec_token` which gives you the flexibility to perhaps encrypt the token in your repo with a different tool of your choice, for example [SOPS](https://github.com/mozilla/sops)
+  - You may pass it in via the new variable called `var.self_managed_hec_token` which gives you the flexibility to perhaps encrypt the token in your repo with a different tool of your choice, for example AWS SSM Parameter Store or [SOPS](https://github.com/mozilla/sops).

-**By DEFAULT, for backwards compatibilty, it will default to using the KMS encrypted HEC token that this module previously required you to configure.** Next it will use the HEC token configured in the SSM parameter store, if it is present, and lastly it will use the HEC token passed in via `var.self_managed_hec_token`.
+**By DEFAULT, for backwards compatibilty, it will default to using the KMS encrypted HEC token that this module previously required you to configure.**

 <!-- BEGIN_TF_DOCS -->
 ## Requirements